Sloofy/After-Hours-Minecraft-Server/server-modslist.md

 * [Length Ladders](https://www.curseforge.com/minecraft/mc-mods/lengthy-ladders) - Allows for ladders to stack on each other forever as long as they touch the ground.
 * [Lapis Reserve](https://www.curseforge.com/minecraft/mc-mods/lapis-reserve) - Lapis left in an enchanting table will be available in all enchanting tables for that player.
 * [Fence Player Upper](https://www.curseforge.com/minecraft/mc-mods/fenceplayerupper) - The ability to jump over fences.
-* [Discernning Furnaces](https://www.curseforge.com/minecraft/mc-mods/discerning-furnace) - Unsmeltable items no longer go into the input slot of a furnace.
+* [Discerning Furnaces](https://www.curseforge.com/minecraft/mc-mods/discerning-furnace) - Unsmeltable items no longer go into the input slot of a furnace.
 * [Trample Stopper](https://www.curseforge.com/minecraft/mc-mods/trample-stopper-fabric) - Feather falling enchantments no longer trample crops.
 * [Paradox Slabs](https://modrinth.com/mod/paradox-slabs) - Allows only cutting half of a slab, not the full slab block.
 * [Splash Concrete](https://www.curseforge.com/minecraft/mc-mods/splash-concrete) - Concrete can be made by using splash water bottles.
 * [Whose Pet is This?](https://www.curseforge.com/minecraft/mc-mods/whose-pet-is-this) - Figure out who is the owner of the pet you're looking at.
 Most likely Ducksquack's.
-*
+* [The Loved Ones](https://www.curseforge.com/minecraft/mc-mods/the-loved-ones) - It is now impossible to kill your own pets.

 ## Gameplay features
+* [Simple Voice Chat](https://www.curseforge.com/minecraft/mc-mods/simple-voice-chat) - Enables proximity voice chat.
+(MUST BE INSTALLED ON CLIENT)
 * [Universial Graves](https://modrinth.com/mod/universal-graves) - Players drop graves where they died.
 * [BetterSleeping](https://www.curseforge.com/minecraft/mc-mods/bettersleeping) - Voting process to skip the night and provide slight temporary buffs upon sleeping.
 * [VillagerFix](https://www.curseforge.com/minecraft/mc-mods/villagerfix) - Standardizes a more balanced minimum sell price on Villager trades.